Last updated on July 3, 2023 by Wandering our World

 - Building sites.

 Slow down to a more serene pace of life by wild camping at Lochan Maoil Dhuinne.
-This treasure – tucked away from the busy hotspots in the area – is great for listening to the sounds of birds chirping from the comfort of your tent.
+This gem – tucked away from the busy hotspots in the area – is great for listening to the sounds of birds chirping from the comfort of your tent.
+You will likely need a permit to camp here – as explained in the section above.

 Delve into the beauty of a serene wild camping experience at River Dochart.
 The river lies close to the ancient graves of nine clan chiefs from the 1700s, whilst water sport enthusiasts can test their skills with the river’s rapid waters.
 But here you can also camp and enjoy the peaceful starry nights.